-We had started creating hype about the wedding and inviting literally every person we knew.
+We had started creating hype about the hostel wedding and inviting literally every person we knew.
 Before the wedding the festivities had started with dancing and drinking with everyone in the hostel getting involved.
 It was so great to see faces full of happiness and sharing love.
-A wedding is such a great way to bring people together from all over the world and I have made some great friends through it.
+A hostel wedding is such a great way to bring people together from all over the world and I have made some great friends through it.

 On behalf of Lizzie and Liam, I would like to thank you all for joining us in the lovely yoga roof of Lost Hostel in Varkala this afternoon.

-For taking the time and making the journey, and for all the effort that it takes – not only to walk up all those steps, but to be a part of each other’s lives.
-Take a look around, most of the people you are gathered here with you’ve met in the last several days or weeks.
+For taking the time and making the journey, and for all the effort that it takes.
+Not only to walk up all those steps, but to be a part of each other’s lives.
+Take a look around.
+Most of the people you are gathered here with you’ve met in the last several days or weeks.
 Lizzie and Liam met just last week, and I met the two of them just a short 24 hours ago.

 So, what you’ve created just between the two of you has such broad reach on all of the people you’ve touched.